Analogue of a Laplace-Runge-Lenz vector for particle orbits (timelike geodesics) in Schwarzschild spacetime: Evaluation of the angular and temporal integrals of motion

+where $E_\pm^2$ is given by expression \eqref{E+-}.
 As shown in \Ref{Cha}, the three roots $u_1$, $u_2$, $u_3$ of the cubic equation $Q(u)=0$ can be classified into the list of five cases shown in Table~\ref{roots}.
 In the cases where all of the roots are real, they will be ordered $u_3\geq u_2\geq u_1$; in the case where only one of the roots is real, it will be designated as $u_1$.
-The orbits that occur in each case are summarized in Tables~\ref{orbits-bounded} and~\ref{orbits-unbounded} in the next section.
+The orbits that occur in each case are summarized in Tables~\ref{orbits-bounded} and~\ref{orbits-unbounded} in section~\ref{sec:properties}.

 Note that the three roots are functions of the two parameters $\bar{L}^2$ and $E^2$.
 From the cubic equation $Q(u)=0$, the roots obey the relations

 In the case when the roots are real, another useful relation is that they lie between the roots of the quadratic equation $Q'(u)=0$: